sniderjustin/NYU-AI-Project-01/README.md

 - Using the orginal data with no abstracted stats gave a prediction rate of around 50% correct.
 - Using instead the stats we abstracted from the raw sequence data boosted our test prediction rate from around 50% up to around 80%.

+## Reasons to use a Neural Network Model:
+- There are distinct distributions visible when comparing our stats between materials for all of our attributes.
+- However, the large number of attributes suggests we need to use a method with gradient descent, rather than a closed form normal equation.
+- The complex overlap between values in the set suggests we will need a realatively complex model rather than a simple one.
+A nerual network would be a good direction to go.

+## Neural Network Design:
+- We use softmax to output our final estimated probability helping us to decide our classification.
+- We use the Negative Log Likelihood Loss function
+- Use the linear type layer since we have distinct statistics that do not have time based relationships to scan for.
+- We use the rectified linear activation function.

 ## Neural Network:
 - Much of the neural network is standard based on our number of inputs, type of data, and 9 class mutually exclusive classification output.
 - We made a few changes that improved the prediction rate.
   - We increased the number of hidden layers from 1 to 2.
+  - Adding 3 or 4 middle layers resulted in overfitting the model so we went back to 2.
   - We increased the number of nodes on the hidden layers.
+  - Increasing the nodes to the maximum number possible resulted in overfitting so we went back to the current settings.
 - Together with improving the settings (such as learning rate and epoch count) the updated neural network improved prediction rates on the test set from 80% to 95%.

 ## Results: